HL7/US-Core/input/pagecontent/index.md

 ### US Core Profiles

 The list of US Core Profiles is shown below.
-Each profile identifies which core elements, extensions, vocabularies, and value sets **SHALL** be present in the resource when using this profile.
+Each profile identifies which core elements, extensions, vocabularies, and ValueSets **SHALL** be present in the resource when using this profile.
 Together they promote interoperability and adoption through common implementation and provide the floor for standards development for specific use cases.
 See the [USCDI] page, for a mapping to the U.S. Core Data for Interoperability (USCDI).

 A simple narrative summary gives each profile's requirements and guidance.
 A formal hierarchical table presents a [logical view] of the content in both a differential and snapshot view and references to appropriate terminologies and examples are provided.